TobyDixonNCL/csc1034-project1/README.md

 Adding "--scale" and an integer as a command line control will scale the panda by that amount.

 Adding "--sound-on" as a command line control will enable sound

+Adding "--flip" as a command line control will flip the panda upside down

+Adding "--panda-rotate" as a command line control will make the panda start spinning.